offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 A value of ...

  * `Always` always restarts the pod regardless of how it exists (default).
- * `OnFailure` only restarts the pod only if it failed execution.
+ * `OnFailure` only restarts the pod if it failed execution.
  * `Never` never restarts the pod.

 `Always` is typically used when running servers that should always be up (e.g. http server) while the others are typically used for one-off jobs.